IdentityServer/IdentityServer4/docs/topics/mtls.rst

             };
         });

-Next, a mechanism is needed that runs after the authenticaiton middleware to authenticate the client certificate and compare the thumbprint to the ``cnf`` from the access token.
+Finally, a mechanism is needed that runs after the authenticaiton middleware to authenticate the client certificate and compare the thumbprint to the ``cnf`` from the access token.
 Below is an example implemented in middleware::

     app.UseAuthentication();